KT Leveston: Los Angeles Rams

 Leveston was selected by the Los Angeles Rams in the seventh round (254th overall) of the 2024 NFL draft.
 After being picked, he noted that he considered being picked 254th special because he grew up in Waco, which is located in area code 254.
 He was placed on injured reserve on August 27, 2024.

 Cleveland Browns

 On August 26, 2025, Leveston was traded to the Cleveland Browns in exchange for a 2028 seventh-round pick.
+After Jack Conklin was placed on injured reserve on December 20, Leveston was named as the team's starting right tackle for the remainder of the year.

+On August 30, 2026, Leveston was waived by the Browns as part of final roster cuts and re-signed to the practice squad.